RajatJangra2653/dp-420-cosmos-db-dev/instructions/14-functions.md

 In this lab, you have completed:

-- Created an Azure Cosmos DB SQL API account.
+- Created an Azure Cosmos DB NoSQL API account.
 - Created an Azure Function app and Azure Cosmos DB-triggered function.
 - Created an Log Analytics workspaces.
 - Created an Application Insights.
 - Implemented function code in .NET.
-- Seeded your Azure Cosmos DB SQL API account with sample data.
+- Seeded your Azure Cosmos DB NoSQL API account with sample data.

 ### You have successfully completed the lab